 - List of potential program committee members, including their title and affiliations.

 - List of potential invited speakers, panellists, or disputants.

 Additionally, the organisers should give further information in the proposal, not suitable for a Call for Papers, including:

 - Information about previous offerings of the proposed workshop/tutorial: when and where it has been offered in the past, organizers names and affiliations, number of submissions, acceptances and registered attendees.

 - An expected number of submissions, accepted papers, and attendees (if applicable).

-Workshop proposals should be sent as simple ASCII text or pdf via email to email@example.com.
+Workshop and tutorial proposals should be sent as simple ASCII text or pdf via email to firstname.lastname@example.org.

 Responsibilities of FAS* 2019 Workshop and Tutorial Organizers

 - Produce a web page and a “Call for Papers/Participation” for their workshop/tutorial.
 The call must make it clear that at least one author of each accepted submission must register and present the paper (for workshops).